winzkh/android_kernel_vivo_mt6989/Documentation/networking/ip-sysctl.rst

 		- enabled if accept_ra is enabled.
 		- disabled if accept_ra is disabled.

+ra_honor_pio_pflag - BOOLEAN
+	The Prefix Information Option P-flag indicates the network can allocate a unique IPv6 prefix per client using DHCPv6-PD.
+	This sysctl can be enabled when a userspace DHCPv6-PD client is running to cause the P-flag to take effect: i.e. the P-flag suppresses any effects of the A-flag within the same PIO.
+For a given PIO, P=1 and A=1 is treated as A=0.

+	- If disabled, the P-flag is ignored.
+	- If enabled, the P-flag will disable SLAAC autoconfiguration for the given Prefix Information Option.

+	Default: 0 (disabled)

 accept_ra_rt_info_min_plen - INTEGER
 	Minimum prefix length of Route Information in RA.